Bias-inducing geometries: an exactly solvable data model with fairness implications: Replica analysis

-We will directly present the most general setting for this calculation, where the learning model is composed of two linear classifiers, coupled by an elastic penalty of intensity $\gamma$.
+We will directly present the most general setting for this calculation, where the learning model is composed of two linear classifiers (``students'' in the following), coupled by an elastic penalty of intensity $\gamma$.
 This allows us to characterise the novel mitigation strategy proposed in this work, while the standard case with a single learning model can be obtained by setting $\gamma=0$.
-The derivation presents elements of novelty that are interesting \textit{per se} and we will publish a more technical version of the paper to highlight these new results.

-Each student, denoted by the index $s=1,2$, is trained only on a fraction of the full dataset $\mathcal{D}_s$, and obtains information on the rest through the coupling with the second learning model.
-Note that the data split is not assumed to be perfectly aligned with the group structure, despite our intuition that this might allow the best generalisation performance.
+Each student, denoted by the index $s=1,2$, is assumed to be trained on a fraction of the full dataset $\mathcal{D}_s$.
+Note that, in principle, the data split could not be aligned with the group structure of the dataset.

 The loss function for the coupled learning model reads: